OpenSpace/astrocast.openspaceproject.com/README.md

 # Wormhole
+To start the Wormhole server, you will need [Node.JS and NPM](https://nodejs.org) installed on your system.
+With that taken care of
+1. Clone this repository and enter the folder
+1. Install the TypeScript package by executing `npm install -g typescript`
+1. Install all potentially required packages by calling `npm install`
+1. Execute the TypeScript transpiler by calling `tsc` in the repository.
+This will set up a running process that will transpile the necessary files every time there is a change
+1. In a second terminal, start the Wormhole server by calling `node index.js`.
+Please note that the script can take optional commandline arguments which are described by calling `node index.js --help`

 # Message Structures (version 6)
 This section describes the different message types that are being sent between OpenSpace and the Wormhole application.
 A message consists of a header and a type-appropriate payload